Laboratoria/curricula-mobile/README.md

 ## I. Android

+This module teaches the basics of Android development and will help you build simple Android apps.
+It covers the basics of Java programming, a big picture of Android, and concepts such as Activities, Intents, etc.

+As part of the course, you will build simple apps tht demonstrate the basic concepts, intended to give you a working knowledge of the course material.

 ### Building a catalog app for Android

+In this project, you will build an app uses user-interface concepts of Android such as layouts and views.
+You will learn to design and configure the UI via XML spec using the Android Studio editor.

 Tags: `android-studio`, `xml`, `java`, `ui-concepts`, `views`, `layouts`, `resources`, `touch-events`

 ### Building a calculator with Android and Material UI

+In this project, you will learn additional UI concepts such as material UI design to build an app with delightful user-interfaces.
+You will also learn basic user-input.

 Tags: `android`, `java`, `oop`, `user-input`, `ui-styles`, `material`, `activities`, `intent`